bsridhar123/cache-demo-repo/Readme.txt

 	 a dependency on "caching-component" library for caching behaviour.

-	-When "Caching" is turned on, the responses of its API Endpoints will be cached using the cacheManager used by the "common-new" library.
+	-When "Caching" is turned on, the responses of its API Endpoints will be cached using the cacheManager used by the "caching-component" library.

 	-The "cacheEnabled" property is used to determine if Caching behaviour is turned on or not for the Service. it is managed by Spring Cloud Config Service using a native profile in a file system folder.